dweng0/doccadefinitions/README.md

 Welcome to the magical world of Docca Definitions(dd).

+## Project goal

+To create a transpiler that uses both JSDOC comments and code to create strongly typed typescript definitions of javascript files.

+## Contribute

+If you fancy contributing, there are a ton of things that still need doing.
+Take a look at the projects page to see what st

 ## What is it?

 DD is a project that is designed to make transpiling from javascript to typescript (as definitions) a doddle. ...Provided you have your comments in good order.